0 / 0

 Create a connection to Microsoft Azure Blob Storage

-To create the connection asset, you need these connection details:
+To create the connection asset, choose an authentication method.

 Choose the method for creating a connection based on where you are in the platform